 Credit risk refers to the risk that a counterparty will default on its contractual obligations resulting in financial loss to the Group.
-The major classes of financial assets of the Group are cash and cash equivalents and trade receivables.
+The major classes of financial assets of the Group are cash and cash equivalents, trade receivables and unbilled receivables.
 For trade receivables, the Group adopts the policy of dealing only with customers of appropriate credit history.
 For other financial assets, the Group adopts the policy of dealing only with high credit quality counterparties.